rust-lang/rust/doc/tutorial.md

 Although Rust can almost always infer the types of local variables, you can specify a variable's type by following it with a colon, then the type name.
-Constants, an the other hand, always require a type annotation.
+Constants, on the other hand, always require a type annotation.

 ~~~~
 const monster_factor: float = 57.8;